Nexapp/react-native-scrollable-with-collapsible-header/README.md

-# react-native-scrollable-with-collapsable-header
+# react-native-scrollable-with-collapsible-header
 ## What is it?
-A simple react-native component to associate a collapsable header to any scrollable component (ie: ScrollView, FlatList, SectionList).
+A simple react-native component to associate a collapsible header to any scrollable component (ie: ScrollView, FlatList, SectionList).

 ## Installation
 `npm install react-native-scrollable-with-collapsable-header`

 ## Usage
 ```
-  <ScrollableWithCollapsableHeader
+  <ScrollableWithCollapsibleHeader
     headerComponent={() => {
       <MyHeaderComponent />
     }}